userDeveloped/File-Sharing-Over-TCP-Java/README.md

 Simple file sharing between Client and Server in java.

-# To Know
-The default port in the Server is 8080.
-Make sure when you are asked about the port number in the Client program to input 8080.
+# How to compile correctly?

+First:

+Compile and run the MyServer.java file.
+The default port inside the server code is 8080.
+If you need to try different port, you need to manually change it from the source code.
+To exit from Server you must ctrl-C

+Second:

+Compile and run the MyClient.java file.
+Then the program will output the message "Enter the data".
+The data that is inputed should be in the format of ("myclient IPADDRESS PORT GET/PUT fileName.txt").
+Make sure if the option "PUT" is selected, the file you want to send is in the same directory of the java code.
+If you select a different port don't forget to change it in the server code as well.